 Now take another deep breath and tell yourself: Today, I am pregnant.

 2. Let go of the guilt

-Often when you’ve been trying for a baby for a while you’ve become a part of the TTC community, and formed unbreakable bonds with other women in the same boat.
+Often when you’ve been trying for a baby for a while, you’ve become a part of the TTC community, and formed unbreakable bonds with other women in the same boat.

 It’s not your fault that infertility or baby loss happened to you, and you couldn’t have done anything to change it - for you or for your friends.

-3. Find your tribe
+3. Find your community

 A group of people who understand what you’re going through is exactly what you need right now.

 You can also sit down and have a think about the people in your current support network.

 - Do you have support that will see you through the different stages of your pregnancy and beyond?

 - Do you have people to go to when you’re in need of support?
 Does your partner (if you have one) have support too?